Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Materials and Methods

 where $\mathcal{P}_{\mathrm{post}}$ represents the post-stimulus power at each time point, while $\langle\mathcal{P}_{\mathrm{pre}}\rangle$ is the time average from \qty{-350}{\ms} to \qty{-50}{\ms} with respect to the stimulus onset.

-To assess long-range temporal correlations in resting-state neural dynamics, we applied Detrended Fluctuation Analysis (DFA) to the amplitude envelope from wavelet transform (i.e. the frequency-average of complex coefficients magnitude).
-DFA quantifies long-range temporal correlations -- a hallmark of critical dynamics \citep{linkenkaerhansen2001longrange} -- by measuring how fluctuations persist over increasing window sizes.
-We used the implementation provided in the neurodsp package \citep{cole2019neurodsp}, which first detrends the signal by removing its mean and computes the cumulative sum.
+To assess long-range temporal correlations in resting-state neural dynamics, we apply the Detrended Fluctuation Analysis (DFA) to the amplitude envelope from wavelet transform (i.e., the frequency average of complex coefficients magnitude).
+DFA quantifies long-range temporal correlations -- a hallmark of critical dynamics \citep{linkenkaerhansen2001longrange} -- by measuring how fluctuations persist over increasing time window sizes.
+We use the implementation provided in the \texttt{neurodsp} package \citep{cole2019neurodsp}, which first detrends the signal by removing its mean and computes the cumulative sum.
 The resulting signal is then divided into equal-sized windows, and within each, a linear trend is fitted.
 The fluctuation is computed as the mean squared deviation from this trend, and the procedure is repeated over multiple window sizes to estimate the scaling exponent.
-In our analysis, we used \num{50} window sizes, logarithmically spaced between \num{0.5} and \num{100} seconds.
+In our analysis, we use \num{50} window sizes, logarithmically spaced between \num{0.5} and \num{50} seconds.

-\subsubsection{Correlation Functions}
+\subsubsection{Correlation functions}